pcraig3/fed-notes/src/articles/2022-01-24-enterprise-the-wrong-bigger-picture.md

 In the short/medium term, problems like these can often be resolved.
 However, the pernicious long-term effect is one where it costs so much time and energy to introduce new ideas or processes that eventually your whole tech stack (and maybe [your homepage](https://www.justice.gc.ca/eng/index.html)) looks like it came out of a time capsule.
 The ‘enterprise’ preference for layering on oversight and approvals is essentially a kind of bureaucratic cement that slows down your organizational agility over time.

 **Without an easy way for teams to try out new technologies, new software, and new designs, you wind up stifling your long-term ability to incrementally modernize.** It’s true that consistency is important, but, taken to an extreme, it can lead to a situation where teams are structurally unable to introduce new ideas.
 Once that happens, you end up relying on massively expensive, hugely disruptive ‘transformation/modernization’ megaprojects, which try to introduce a raft of new technologies and process changes all at once.
-In other words, [exactly the type of large IT projects that fail most often](https://large-government-of-canada-it-projects.github.io/#are-large-it-projects-likely-to-be-successful).
+In other words, [exactly the kind of large IT projects that fail most often](https://large-government-of-canada-it-projects.github.io/#are-large-it-projects-likely-to-be-successful).

 ## An enterprise exit plan

 Hopefully by this point you’re open to the idea that ‘enterprise’ is Not That Chill.
-Consistent look and feel and standardized outcomes are important principles, but not when it means multiplying all your timelines by a factor of 10 and reducing internal cohesion by creating information silos.
+Consistent look and feel and standardized outcomes are important principles, but not when it means multiplying all your timelines by a factor of 10 and losing internal cohesion to information silos.

-However, as Billy McFarland famously says “[We’re not a problems-focused group, we’re a solutions-oriented group, we need to have a positive attitude about this](https://www.rollingstone.com/culture/culture-features/fyre-festival-billy-mcfarland-cult-positivity-optimism-783443/).”
+However, as Billy McFarland famously said “[We’re not a problems-focused group, we’re a solutions-oriented group, we need to have a positive attitude about this](https://www.rollingstone.com/culture/culture-features/fyre-festival-billy-mcfarland-cult-positivity-optimism-783443/).”
 It’s all well and good to burn down 50 years’ worth of organizational theory in a blog post, but what are my solutions?

 It’s a fairly long post already, so I will be (relatively) brief — but I plan to expand on these themes in future posts ([sign up](#bd-email)!
-It will be a hoot!).
+It will be a hoot! <span aria-hidden="true">🦉</span>).

 This post has focused on two problematic aspects of ‘enterprise’ culture:

-1. ‘Consistency’ as the all-important principle to uphold
+1. ‘Consistency’ as _the_ all-important principle to uphold
 2. Single-disciplinary teams that approve products but don‘t build them

 Let’s address them in reverse order.